 Since self-cutters were first reported on in 1960, they have continued to be a prevalent mental health problem. (emphasis added)

 To these researchers, self-cutting is not the problem, the self-cutters are.

 However, self-injurious behavior is seen in patients with many more diagnoses than the DSM suggests.
-In interviews, people who engage in repetitive self-injury have reported being diagnosed with depression, bipolar disorder, anorexia nervosa, bulimia nervosa, obsessive-compulsive disorder, post-traumatic stress disorder, many of the dissociative disorders (including depersonalization disorder, dissociative disorder not otherwise specified, and MPD/DID), anxiety and panic disorders, and impulse-control disorder not otherwise specified.
+In interviews, people who engage in repetitive self-injury have reported being diagnosed with depression, bipolar disorder, anorexia nervosa, bulimia nervosa, obsessive-compulsive disorder, posttraumatic stress disorder, many of the dissociative disorders (including depersonalization disorder, dissociative disorder not otherwise specified, and dissociative identity disorder), anxiety and panic disorders, and impulse-control disorder not otherwise specified.
 In addition, the call for a separate diagnosis for self-injurers is being taken up by many practitioners.